- COVID-19 Home

 Oxygen Levels, Pulse Oximeters, and COVID-19

-How does COVID-19 affect a person’s oxygen levels?
+How does COVID-19 lower a person’s oxygen levels?

-Many people with COVID-19 have low oxygen levels, even when they are feeling well.
-Low oxygen levels can be an early warning sign that people need medical care.
+Many people with COVID-19 have low levels of oxygen in their blood, even when they feel well.
+Low oxygen levels can be an early warning sign that medical care is needed.

 What is a pulse oximeter?

-We do not recommend using a pulse oximeter to diagnose COVID-19 yourself.
-If you have symptoms or have been close to someone with COVID-19, get tested.
+We do not recommend using a pulse oximeter as a way to tell if someone has COVID-19.
+Get tested if you have signs of COVID-19 or if you have been close to someone who has it.

-If you have COVID-19, a pulse oximeter might be a helpful tool for you to monitor your health and help know if you need medical care.
-While a pulse oximeter may help you feel some control over your health, it does not tell the whole story.
-Your oxygen level measured by a pulse oximeter is not the only way to know how sick you are.
-Some people may feel very sick and have good oxygen levels, and some may feel OK but have poor oxygen levels.
+If someone has COVID-19, a pulse oximeter may help them keep watch over their health and to know if they need medical care.
+However, while a pulse oximeter may help someone feel like they have some control over their health, it does not tell the whole story.
+Oxygen level measured by a pulse oximeter is not the only way to know how sick someone is.
+Some people may feel very sick and have good oxygen levels, and some may feel OK, but have poor oxygen levels.

-You might also have low oxygen levels if you feel short of breath, are breathing faster than usual, or feel too sick to do your usual daily activities.
-Call a health care provider right away if you have these symptoms.
+Oxygen levels may be low if someone feels short of breath, is breathing faster than usual, or feels too sick to do their usual daily activities, even if a pulse oximeter says their oxygen levels are normal.
+Call a doctor or another health care provider right away if you have these symptoms.

-If your home SpO2 reading is less than 95%, call your health care provider.
+If your home SpO2 reading is lower than 95%, call your health care provider.